Bridgetek/IDP-1000-04A/source/BSP/README.md

 # IDP-1000-04A Board Support Package

 ## Introduction
-This repository offers hardware support for the IDP-1000-04A platform, excluding the EVE, LCD, and SD card, which are available at https://github.com/Bridgetek/IDP-1000-04A/tree/main/source/Default_firmware.
-While this BSP can function independently, without EVE support, the LCD will not be operational.
+This repository offers hardware support for the IDP-1000-04A platform.
+This BSP can function independently with a test application.
 A USB console is provided for basic functionality.

 ## Hardware Features
 - RP2040 microcontroller (240kB SRAM, USB, etc) with 8 MByte MX25L6433F serial Flash